ChoiBeomgyuItBoy/DataStructures-Algorithms/Stack/README.md

  - Complexity:
    - Time: O(1) - for push and pop
    - Space: O(1) - doesn't require extra memory for operations.

+ - Pros:
+   - Very fast in operating data.
+   - Good for keeping track of data.

+ - Cons:
+   - Random accessing is not possible.

  - Operations :
    - push() to add to the top